Larry Phillips (Texas politician)

 Lawrence Augustine Phillips is an American judge and politician.
 He served as a Republican member for the 62nd district of the Texas House of Representatives.

-Phillips attended Baylor University, where he earned his bachelor's degree.
-He then attended the University of Houston, where he earned his Juris Doctor degree.
-In 2003, Phillips won the 62nd district of the Texas House of Representatives.
-He succeeded Ron Clark.
-In 2018, Phillips was succeeded by Reggie Smith for the 62nd district.
+Phillips attended Baylor University, earning his bachelor's degree.
+He also attended the University of Houston, earning his Juris Doctor degree.
+In 2002, Phillips was elected to the 62nd district of the Texas House of Representatives, and assumed office in 2003, succeeding Ron Clark.
+In 2018, he was succeeded by Reggie Smith.

-Phillips served as a judge of the Texas District Courts for Grayson County, Texas since May 1, 2018.
+Phillips has served as a judge of the Texas District Courts for Grayson County, Texas since May 1, 2018.